-- their staff comply with their Officer responsibilities - contract registers are up to date and that copies of all contract documents are kept safe and accessible.
-Electronic copies are acceptable for lower value contracts but an additional hard copy of all major contracts must be retained for safekeeping. - any exemptions are recorded. - contract records are retained in accordance with the Council's Document Retention policy. - The Corporate Procurement Manager is informed of all contracts that are awarded and that copies of all procurement and contract information are made available.
+- their staff comply with their Officer responsibilities - The Contract Register is up to date and that copies of all contract documents are kept safe and accessible.
+Electronic copies are acceptable for lower value contracts but an additional hard copy of all major contracts must be retained for safekeeping. - any Exemptions are recorded. - contract records are retained in accordance with the Council's Document Retention policy. - The Corporate Procurement Manager is informed of all contracts that are awarded and that copies of all procurement and contract information are made available.

-Exemptions:
+Exemptions

-• Acquisition or disposal of Land:
+Acquisition or disposal of Land: